Arczi89/portfolio-react/README.md

 - **`.env-portfolio-react`** - Environment variables for portfolio-react project
 - **`.env-[project-name]`** - Future projects will have their own files

+**⚠️ Important**: After making changes to `.env-portfolio-react`, you must manually upload the updated file to the hosting server.
+The automated deployment process does not sync environment files for security reasons.

 #### Domenomania Configuration